 Tuition Funding Resources

 We are always available to help you as you consider these funding resources.
 In addition to the resources listed below, there are a number of private foundations which offer direct assistance to individuals or 501(c)(3) agencies.
 We have an extensive list to share with you should you like further assistance.
-Please call Carlisle Academy at 207-985-0374 and speak with Susan Grant, Therapy Program Director, or email firstname.lastname@example.org
+Please call Carlisle Academy at 207-985-0374, or email the Head of School at email@example.com.

 Carlisle Charitable Foundation (formerly Equest Foundation), the Academy’s philanthropic partner, is an independently governed 501(c)(3) organization.
 Carlisle Charitable Foundation’s mission is to raise scholarships for students with special needs who participate at Carlisle Academy.
 Scholarships are gifted based on economic need and/or disability-specific needs and decisions are made by the Scholarship Committee 5 times each year.
 Scholarship deadlines are posted and precede Carlisle Academy registration deadlines.
 Families are encouraged to utilize this important resource as needed.
 Scholarship guidelines and an application can be found on the Foundation’s website, www.carlislecharitablefoundation.org, or you may contact Carlisle Charitable Foundation, PO Box 935, Kennebunk, ME 04043, and phone (207)467-3242 fax (866)201-0656 or email firstname.lastname@example.org.

-Private Health Insurance: Carlisle Academy is a Physical and Occupational Therapy provider using hippotherapy as a treatment strategy for full or partial funding with a small list of private health insurance companies.
-The majority of reimbursement is handled out-of-network.
-Carlisle Academy’s Director of Therapy Programs can assist you in determining insurance benefits and other funding resources as needed.
+Private Health Insurance: Carlisle Academy is a Physical and Occupational Therapy provider using hippotherapy as a treatment strategy for full with Maine Health Community Options.
+The rest of the health insurance reimbursement is handled out-of-network.
+Carlisle Academy’s Head of School can assist you in determining insurance benefits and other funding resources as needed.